calebwagner/Vend-O-Matic/README.md

 Then start up the server by clicking the "Run and Debug" tab then play.

 ![Screen Shot 2022-11-16 at 6 18 08 PM](https://user-images.githubusercontent.com/81569328/202323418-2f768918-5c7f-4a52-a7fd-19cb8192a0d3.png)
+Now you're good to go.

 ## ERD
+Before we go any further here's the ERD.
 Since the requirements say we'll have 5 of each 3 beverages I have the SodaType as the primary key and soda_type_id on the Soda table as the foreign key.
 <img width="811" alt="Screen Shot 2022-11-16 at 6 26 59 PM" src="https://user-images.githubusercontent.com/81569328/202324270-87d5dcbb-7ce8-4012-b621-ef39f1012a59.png">

 ## Go to Postman
 The port will be running on ...